Train Driver Test Guides

 UK Train Driver OPC Assessment: A Complete Guide

 If you've been invited to a UK train driver assessment centre, you'll be sitting the OPC (Occupational Psychology Centre) psychometric test battery.
-This is the standardised selection process used by virtually every UK Train Operating Company, governed by RSSB standard RIS-3751-TOM.
+This is the standardised selection process used by most GB mainline train operating companies, governed by RSSB standard RIS-3751-TOM.
 Here's everything you need to know — what the tests involve, how the day is structured, and how to prepare.

 How to Pass the TRP1 Test: Rules & Procedures Guide